 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.

 AutoGen works with OpenAI, Azure OpenAI, Anthropic Claude, Google Gemini, Mistral, and local models via Ollama.
-The Extensions API provides a pluggable model client interface, so adding new providers requires minimal code.
-Most teams use OpenAI or Azure OpenAI for the broadest feature compatibility.
+It uses a model-agnostic interface for easy provider switching.

 Compare features, test the interface, and see if it fits your workflow.